 - Enable the following options: Restrict access to data > Restrict access to app folders.

 - Select who you want to assign permissions to.
 To do that, click the +Add button.
 This can be a user, a group, or an org chart item, or the Author (the user who created the app item).

 - Tick the access types you want to grant and click Save.

 By default, the general access permissions configured for the app are applied to each folder.
-To enable individual permissions, you need to disable the Inherit permissions from the parent folder option.
-When you do so, you will see the following message: Do you want to add parent folder permissions as explicit permissions?
+If you want to revoke them or set up individual permissions for the folder, in the settings window disable the Inherit permissions from the parent folder option.
+When you do so, you will see the following message: “Do you want to add parent folder permissions as explicit permissions?”.

 Access to child folders

-The child folder inherits its parent folder’s permissions by default.
+By default, a child folder inherits the parent folder’s permissions.
 For example, let’s say that in the Contracts app you have the following folders: Procurement > Production > Spare Parts.
-The "Spare Parts" folder will inherit permissions from both the "Procurement" and "Production" folders.
+The Spare Parts folder will inherit permissions from the Procurement and Production folders.
 You can disable the inheritance of permissions and set up individual access to the folder as described above.

 Found a typo?
 Highlight the text, press ctrl + enter and notify us